carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT1.rst

 llvm TargetMachines (which are not thread safe) as needed for compiles.
-After this, we initialize our supporting members: ``DL``, ``Mangler`` and ``Ctx`` with the input DataLayout, the ExecutionSession and DL member, and a new default constucted LLVMContext respectively.
+After this, we initialize our supporting members: ``DL``, ``Mangler`` and ``Ctx`` with the input DataLayout, the ExecutionSession and DL member, and a new default constructed LLVMContext respectively.
 Now that our members have been initialized, so the one thing that remains to do is to tweak the configuration of the *JITDylib* that we will store our code in.
 We want to modify this dylib to contain not only the symbols that we add to it, but also the symbols from our